herrold/guild-docs/artisan_roles/progression_candidate.md

 A Candidate for Progression is an Artisan who has:

 * Demonstrated that he or she is ready for consideration to be moved to the next Guild Persona
-* Been sponsored for Candidacy by a Craftsman in his or her Guild
+* Been sponsored for Candidacy by a Craftsman within his or her Guild (or outside of their Guild if they are working closely with the Craftsman)

 ---